Overview

 If you forget to take a dose

 Take your dose as soon as you remember, then continue your next dose as normal.
-If it is almost time for your next dose, don’t take the one you have missed.
+If it is almost time for your next dose, do not take the one you have missed.

-Accidentally taking too many steroid tablets is not likely to be harmful if it only happens once but taking too many over a long period can make you more likely to get side effects.
+Accidentally taking too many steroid tablets is not likely to be harmful if it only happens once.
+Taking too many over a long period can make you more likely to get side effects.
 Speak to your doctor or pharmacist if you are worried.

 Getting a repeat prescription

-After your hospital specialist has started you on steroids, they'll advise your GP what dose to prescribe.
+After your hospital specialist has started you on steroids, they'll tell your GP what dose to prescribe.

-If any changes to the dose are needed then the hospital will tell your GP.
+If any changes to the dose are needed, the hospital will tell your GP.

 Stopping steroids